-Category 1: European non-governmental organisation (ENGO) in youth
+Category 1: European Non-Governmental Organisations (ENGO) in education and training

-For the purpose of this programme, these are NGOs that operate through a formally recognised structure composed of a European body/secretariat legally established for at least one year in an EU Member State or third country associated to the Programme and of national organisations/branches in at least nine EU Member States and third countries associated to the Programme.
+For the purpose of this programme, these are NGOs that operate through a formally recognised structure composed of a European body/secretariat legally established for at least two years (before the submission deadline) in an EU Member State or third country associated to the Programme and of national organisations/branches, in at least nine EU Member States and third countries associated to the Programme.
+The European body/secretariat of the European NGO applies on behalf of the European NGO.